Work

 Transformation does not fail only because people resist change.
 It often fails because the new model is not clear enough to use.

-• Helped managers explain the why and the how
+• Helps managers explain the why and the how

-• Made feedback part of the operating model
+• Makes feedback part of the operating model

-• Supported adoption through clarity instead of force
+• Supports adoption through clarity instead of force

 The best transformation work makes people less confused, not more impressed.